simonwendel/sun-to-usb-adapter/README.md

 Serial.write() can only pass a single value, so using 2 in sequence is a bit hit or miss.
 Instead we can create a 2 byte array, the first element is the LED Command 0x0E and the second is the value of the bitmask.
 Then we can pass that array to Serial.write() as a single unit.

 The effect of this is that you must keep the state of the LEDs in your controller, and therefore re-initialize the LEDs on each load in setup() to a known state.

-# Structure and Makefile

-As a software developer I value both modeling constructs and hierachies.
-To this end I created a somewhat complex root Makefile, allowing me to include subfolders and source files into my final AVR binary, based on the awesome work from the [Arduino Makefile] project.

-# Unit Testing

-Of course, I also want to unit test my main logic.

-The ```test``` folder contains a bunch of unit tests and a ```Makefile``` that will compile the tests using [GTest and GMock][gtest] on the non-AVR development host.
-That means that the hardware running the tests is the machine I develop on, not the actual board.

-This might of course produce slight deviations, f.x. on an x86 system the size of an ```int``` is probably not 16 bits.
-However, the tests do give opportunity to make sure the vital logic is in place before even uploading to an Arduino-compatible board.

-For this to work a bunch of stubbing needs to be done to remove the dependency on the ```Arduino.h``` and accompanying header files, but with minimal impact on my code.
-Look to the ```lib``` folder for those headers.

 # Modifications to the original source